ChidiogoMelvis/RxSwift/README.md

 # RxSwift
-A Reactive Programming Framework in Swift, I will be creating a Food Vendor App using this powerful framework to achieve a smooth user event-based experience asynchronously and data flows.
+A Reactive Programming Framework in Swift, I will be creating a Food Vendor App using this powerful framework to achieve a smooth user event-based experience asynchronously and use of data flows.
 This will be created using SwiftUI Framework in iOS.